 Hamza Tahboub

 Northeastern University.
-Undergraduate.
+Research Assistant.

 tahboub.h [at] northeastern [dot] edu

-Undergraduate Research Experience
+Research Experience

 - Addressing social degradation in pre-trained vision-language models with Professors Weiyan Shi, Gang Hua, and Huaizu Jiang

-- February 2025 – Present
+- February 2025 – December 2025

-- Accepted at TMLR. [arxiv] [openreview]
+- Published in TMLR. [arxiv] [openreview]

 - Led a project to unify different visual social interaction understanding tasks under one model, leveraging the synergies between diverse tasks to achieve positive transfer and competitive performance overall.